Connectivity Management¶

 - We attempt to reconnect X times before going into

-to avoid jittery short-lived instability.
-(Project Settings -> Beam Runtime -> ConnectivityRetryCountBeforeOffline
+CONN_Offlineto avoid jittery short-lived instability.
+(Project Settings -> Beam Runtime -> ConnectivityRetryCountBeforeOffline).- If all of these attempts fail, we go into

-. - If any of these attempts succeed, the game proceeds as normal without any callbacks being triggered.
+CONN_Offline. - If any of these attempts succeed, the game proceeds as normal without any callbacks being triggered.

 - If all of these attempts fail, we go into

-Once we go into CONN_Offline
+Once we go into CONN_Offline, two things happen:

 - We trigger

-once (per-connection loss).- Provides simplicity for games that want to handle connectivity loss in fire-and-forget ways such as doing a game reset, displaying a blocking pop-up, etc...
+UBeamConnectivityManager::OnConnectionLostonce (per-connection loss).- Provides simplicity for games that want to handle connectivity loss in fire-and-forget ways such as doing a game reset, displaying a blocking pop-up, etc...

 - We set up a Tick (

-mode.- Provides more flexibility for games that want to handle connectivity loss in complex ways such as waiting for X amount of time before booting the player out, reducing available feature set, etc...
+UBeamConnectivityManager::ReconnectionTick) function to run while you are inCONN_Offlinemode.- Provides more flexibility for games that want to handle connectivity loss in complex ways such as waiting for X amount of time before booting the player out, reducing available feature set, etc...

 This happens automatically in the background and is a continuous process.